 Séadhan will cover 5 different poems and 5 different stories to ensure students have a wide variety of content to choose from for the exam in June.

-What will be covered in this Science Weekly Grind?
+What will be covered in these Junior Cert Science Grinds?

 - Cells, Microscopes,

 - Measurement, Density, Energy